Send requests for human review

 formId

-in the example SDK/API call shown for your created form in the form editor.
+is the ID of your review template.
+You can also find it in the example SDK/API call shown for your created form/review template in the editor.

 fields

-When creating your form in our web app, you add different components to show dynamic content or collect user input.
+When creating your form/review template in our web app, you add different components to show dynamic content or collect user input.

 These added components determine the payload that you need to send with your request.

-You can find the expected format in the example SDK/API call shown for your created form in the form editor.
+You can find the expected format in the example SDK/API call shown for your created review template in the editor (click "API Request").

 Fields that you don't send any value for will be hidden.